 Where the Unemployment Funds Come From

 The Department of Labor’s unemployment insurance program is funded through the unemployment tax that employers pay as a part of their payroll taxes.
-It’s an insurance or tax that is paid regardless of whether the employer ever employs people that use the benefit.
-Like most insurance premiums, we may never use the benefits but we have to pay them anyway to support the collective need.
+It’s an insurance or tax that an employer pays, regardless of whether the employer ever employs people that use the benefit.
+Like most insurance premiums, we may never use the benefits.
+We do, however, have to pay them anyway to support the collective need.
 For more details, read this article on eligibility.com.

 How Unemployment Claims Impact Employers

-When employees claim these benefits, employers could start paying higher employment taxes due to an increase in their unemployment insurance tax.
+When employees claim these benefits, employers could start paying higher employment taxes due to an increase in their unemployment insurance tax (the FUTA tax).
 It’s similar to car insurance rates which rise when you make a claim.
-The more employees that are laid off by an employer who claim unemployment, the higher the employer’s rate will be.
+The employer’s tax rate is higher when they lay off more employees who claim unemployment.
 Partial unemployment claims also affect the unemployment insurance tax rates.

 Avoid Cutting Hours and Pay